score-json/inc_json/docs/trustable/tenets/TT-CONFIDENCE.md

 normative: true
 ---

-Confidence in XYZ is achieved by measuring and analysing behaviour and evidence over time.
+Confidence in JSON-Library is achieved by measuring and analysing behaviour and evidence over time.